“The most remarkable First World War commemoration you will ever see.”

 The modular design of the trench means that it can be configured in different ways to suit individual environments.
 The external walls of the structure can be used to display information about the fallen – presenting an informative exhibit alongside the artwork.

 “When this is done I want that element of closure with these figures I want to find The Trench a permanent home.
 There is a lot of talk of touring and The Trench gives that opportunity you could even take it to France, it’s a much easier thing to transport.”

 The Trench premiered in Exeter on June 30th 2018 and will also be on display at Aerospace in Filton, South Gloucestershire from 29th September – 14th October.
-More details on this and other events can be found on the official Shrouds of the Somme page.
+More details on this and other events can be found on the official Shrouds of the Somme website.